 Essential stops: Varanasi, Delhi, Agra, Jaipur, Goa, Kerala

-But also do not miss: Jodhpur, Amritsar, Kashmir, Ladakh, then extend to neighboring Nepal and Pakistan (blessed with gorgeous mountain ranges)
+But also do not miss: Jodhpur, Amritsar, Ladakh, then extend to neighboring Nepal and Pakistan’s gorgeous mountain ranges

 For animal enthusiasts: Southern & Eastern Africa